Concrete pavement restoration (CPR) is much like its shared acronym, in that it restores life to worn-out pavement.

 Concrete preservation methods need to be thought of as a toolbox of techniques, Gross says.
 Sometimes there could be two or three different tools that an agency will want to use, but care has to be taken in going through what he refers to as a “hierarchy of techniques.”

 “For example, if you have a roadway that needs concrete full-depth patching or partial patching or if you have faulted joints, you would do the full-depth repairs before you do any dowel bar retrofit,” Gross says.
 “Then you would hopefully do some diamond grinding, if you have funds that would allow that.
-The last technique would be to reseal those cracks, because with both concrete and asphalt roads, we want to keep that water out, especially in the upper Midwest where we want to eliminate or minimize freeze-thaw distress.”
+The last technique would be to reseal those cracks, because with both concrete and asphalt roads, we want to keep water out, especially in the upper Midwest where we want to eliminate or minimize freeze-thaw distress.”

 The more common CPR methods include full-depth repair, partial-depth repair, diamond grinding and grooving, joint and crack resealing, slab stabilization and dowel bar retrofitting.
 Each one of these techniques, described below, has its own timeline and limitations for usage, depending on the pavement condition.